- NORTH AMERICA EDITIONAustraliaNorth AmericaWorld

 UAE to exit OPEC

-The logistical paralysis in the Gulf is further compounded by fracturing geopolitical alliances among the region's top producers.
-The United Arab Emirates (UAE) announced Tuesday (April 28) it will formally exit OPEC and OPEC+ on May 1, ending nearly six decades of membership.
+The logistical paralysis in the Gulf is further compounded by fracturing geopolitical alliances among the region's top oil producers.
+The United Arab Emirates (UAE) announced on Tuesday (April 28) that it will formally exit OPEC and OPEC+ on Friday (May 1), putting an end to nearly six decades of membership.

 While the UAE possesses a production capacity exceeding 4 million barrels per day and has chafed at OPEC quotas restricting it to 3 million, the market impact of its departure is muted by the regional conflict.